powercodeacademy/phrg-oo-intro-discussion-questions/README.md

-# Week 1, Day 3 Discussion Questions
+# Object Orientation Intro Discussion Questions

 ## Instructions

-Take 30 minutes and answer the following questions together with your group.
+Take 30 minutes and answer the following questions together.
 Take turns playing around with the code provided in Pry or IRB.

 ## Questions